michaelcarrint/orchestrating-workflows-for-genai-deeplearning-ai/README.md

     ```bash
     astro --version
     ```

-2. **Fork and clone this repository**: Click the "Fork" button on the top right of this page to create a copy of this repository in your GitHub account.
-Then clone it to your local machine and enter its directory:

-    ```bash
-    git clone <your-forked-repo-url>
-    cd <your-forked-repo-name>
-    ```

 3. **Create a .env file**: Create a `.env` file in the root of your project directory.
 Copy the contents of the `.env.example` file into your new `.env` file.
 This file contains the environment variable Airflow uses to connect to Weaviate.
 If you'd like to connect to your own, cloud-hosted Weaviate instance you can provide your own connection details here.
 Note that you have the option to enter an OpenAI API key, but this is not required for the course pipelines to run.